Fly with One Passenger in an Aircraft

 - No ground school required but it is highly recommended to complete the PPL ground school;

-- 25 hours total flying time.
-Approximately 18 hours dual (including 2 hours crosscountry).
-Approximately 7 hours solo;
+- Minimum 25 hours total flying time, 18 hours dual (including 2 hours cross-country) and 7 hours solo;

 - All flight training and ground school can be credited towards the PPL;

 - Written exam with a pass mark of 60%;